 We all know that a powerful gaming rig is the baseline for competitive gaming.
 But in order to translate your honed gaming acumen into sensational victories, your peripherals must be on par.
 A quality gaming mouse can competently deliver your precise controls onto your opponents, elevating your winning chances.

-In this guide, we’ll be providing you information on the best gaming mice on the market today.
+In this guide, we’ll be listing the best gaming mice on the market in 2019.
 Our gaming mouse guide includes what we believe are the best gaming mice for budget gamers, MMO/MOBA gamers, FPS gamers, and more!

 With that said, finding the perfect mouse can be challenging.
-With so many options, you can easily research all day without reaching a decision.
+With options galore, you can lose yourself in research for days and still struggle to produce an answer.
 We’ve compiled a list of our favorite gaming mice to hopefully save you some time.

 The Best High-end Gaming Mouse